 Solve the Secret of Station House No. 4

 Detective Murdoch is missing and as Toronto’s newest constables you’ve been called into action, but the clock is ticking!
-You only have 60 minutes to save Murdoch.
-Discover the clues, piece together the evidence, crack the case, and unravel the Secret of Station House No. 4!
+You only have 60 minutes to discover the clues, piece together the evidence, crack the case, save Murdoch by unravelling the Secret of Station House No. 4!

 Step into a world of intrigue and wonder as we bring the global hit television show Murdoch Mysteries to real life in this immersive escape game for all ages.

-After a successful year and a half, The Secret of Station House No. 4 has been relocated to the Stable Coachman’s House on the grounds of Casa Loma as part of the Escape Casa Loma series.
+After a successful year and a half, the Murdoch Mysteries Escape Game: The Secret of Station House No. 4 has been relocated to the Stable Coachman’s House on the grounds of Casa Loma as part of the Escape Casa Loma series.

 $40 + HST / General